 Hull #265 - Dulcimer

 [Website Note: Steve reached out looking for any information on the current status of Bristol 27 Hull #265, last named “Dulcimer”.
 Bristol27.com had no known record of the boat.
-If you are the current owner of Hull #265, would you kindly reach out to share details on your boat?]
+If you’re the current owner of Hull #265, would you kindly reach out to share details on your boat?
+E-mail the webmaster at andrew@bristol27.com]

 Quick Facts